Ernesto Icaza Sánchez

-Trinidad Ernesto Timoteo Francisco Icaza Sánchez (January 26, 1866 – 1935) was a Mexican painter and an ambitious horse rider, who got known for hundreds of horse and rider oil paintings, why he was also called the "charro pintor".
+Trinidad Ernesto Timoteo Francisco Icaza Sánchez (January 26, 1866 – 1935) was a Mexican painter and an ambitious horse rider, who became known for hundreds of horse and rider oil paintings, why he was also called the "charro pintor".

 Biography

 Ernesto Icaza was one of four children of Joaquín de Icaza Mora and his second wife María de la Luz Victoria Sánchez Colomo.
 His mother died in 1881.
 On February 25, 1891, he married Diega María Ángela Cruzado Basabe.
 They had one girl: María de la Luz Icaza Cruzado.
 It is unknown, if he studied painting or if he was self-trained.
 He also painted some typical Mexican murals between 1910 and 1920.
 His works are findable in notable galleries and museums, many of them are private owned.